-Paul uses Star Wars: Knights of the Old Republic to talk about how lore improves a game’s experience.
+Paul uses Star Wars: Knights of the Old Republic to talk about how lore improves a gamer’s experience.

 Not every game needs to have a rich world filled with people, places and long histories.
 There are plenty of amazing games that exist purely on their gameplay alone.
 Classics like Tetris and modern day hits like Angry Birds are so well loved because they are built on a simple concept that is fun to play.
 And those games deserve every bit of success they have achieved.